opengeospatial/ogcapi-environmental-data-retrieval/README.md

 On 28 April 2021, at 16:00 UTC, the standard started editing for publication as a formal standard.

-The [standard](https://www.ogc.org/standards/ogcapi-edr) was formally published on 13 Septmber 2021.
+The [OGC API - EDR standard](https://www.ogc.org/standards/ogcapi-edr) was formally published on 13 September 2021.

 ### Best Practice